chanzuckerberg/single-cell-curation/schema/2.0.0/schema.md

 * **AnnData** - The canonical data format for the cellxgene Data Portal is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.7 of the anndata library.
 Part of the rationale for selecting this format is to allow cellxgene to access both the data and metadata within a single file.
 The schema requirements and definitions for the AnnData `X`, `obs`, `var`, `raw.var`, `obsm`, and `uns` attributes are described below.

+  All data submitted to the cellxgene Data Portal is automatically converted to a Seurat V3 object that can be loaded by the R package Seurat.
+See the [Seurat encoding](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/seurat_encoding.md) for further information.

 * **Organisms**.
 Data MUST be from a Metazoan organism or SARS-COV-2 and defined in the NCBI organismal classification.
 For data that is neither Human, Mouse, nor SARS-COV-2, features MUST be translated into orthologous genes from the pinned Human and Mouse gene annotations.

 * **Reserved Names**.
 The names of the metadata keys specified by the schema are reserved and MUST be unique.
 For example, duplicate `"feature_biotype"` keys in AnnData `var` are not allowed.